-- The health and wellbeing of all employees is paramount, which is underpinned by a strong health and safety ethos across the organisation.
-Meath County Council implemented a Health Screening Programme, available to all employees, in 2022 and will follow-up with specific initiatives in 2023 to support healthy lifestyles and wellbeing in the workplace.
-The Council offers a comprehensive employee occupational health and wellbeing programmes including an Employee Assistance Programme and wellbeing webinars etc. - We have developed an inclusive employee app to ensure that all our employees can be communicated with regularly and to promote wellbeing initiatives and further awareness of the Council's policies and procedures.
+The health and wellbeing of all employees is paramount, which is underpinned by a strong health and safety ethos across the organisation.
+Meath County Council implemented a Health Screening Programme, available to all employees, in 2022 and has followed-up with specific initiatives in 2023 to support healthy lifestyles and wellbeing in the workplace, as part of our Wellbeing Strategy.
+The Council will roll-out the Health Screening Programme to all employees again in 2024.
+The Council offers a comprehensive employee occupational health and wellbeing programme including an Employee Assistance Programme and wellbeing webinars and the Council also provides its employees with free Flu vaccinations on an annual basis.

+We have developed an inclusive employee app to ensure that all our employees can be communicated with regularly and to promote wellbeing initiatives and further awareness of the Council's policies and procedures.